 Once you enable DRS, you must select an automation level that controls how DRS will function.
 You can choose from the following three levels.

-- -- Initial placement is the host on which DRS was last located; migration recommendations require approval.
+- Manual-- Initial placement is the host on which DRS was last located; migration recommendations require approval.

 - Partially Automated -- Initial placement is automated; migration recommendations require approval.

 - Fully Automated -- Initial placement is automated; migration recommendations are automatically executed.